‘Elopement’ ceremony - example

 At least one month before your ceremony you’ll need to do two things;

-2. return your completed Notice of Intended Marriage (‘NOIM’)
+2. Return your completed Notice of Intended Marriage (‘NOIM’)

-Before your ceremony I’ll need to sight your identification.
+Before your ceremony, I need to see:

 marredbykate-infopack-letselope-signing.jpeg

-On the day
+On your wedding day

-• meet with you to sign the pre-ceremony paperwork (‘Declaration of No Legal Impediment’).
+Before your ceremony starts, I’ll meet with each of you to complete the pre-ceremony paperwork (‘Declaration of No Legal Impediment’).
 This is super quick and easy, but important.

 • Introduction